Questions & Answers

 You can also send us a web inquiry, call us or send us an email.
-Our contact details can be found at the bottom of our website.
+Please find our contact details at the bottom of our website.

 Absolutely.
-Our service would not be possible without you having a regular GP clinic.
+Moreover, our service would not be possible without you having a regular GP clinic.

-Your GP will provide you a referral to our telehealth service.
+Your GP will provide you with a referral to our telehealth service.

-We work closely with NDIS support workers, psychologists and other community supports you may have.
+Further, we work closely with NDIS support workers, psychologists and other community supports you may have.
 With your consent we consult and collaborate with them.
-If you’d like a support person can sit in during your Epsychaitry consultation.
+If you’d like a support person can sit in during your consultation.

-A standard specialist referral which is addressed to a Psychiatrist at Epsychiatry.
+Certainly, a standard specialist referral addressing a Psychiatrist at Epsychiatry.
 You don’t require a mental health care plan.
 Your GP can fax referrals or email them to us.
 Our contact details are at the bottom of our webpage.

 A mental health care plan (MHCP) from your GP.
-Please inform your GP reception staff that you might require a longer consultation in order to complete an MHCP.
-Ask your GP practice to fax or email your MHCP to us.
-Our contact details can be found at the bottom of our webpage.
+In addition, please inform your GP reception staff that you might need a longer consultation in order to complete an MHCP.
+After that, ask your GP practice to fax or email your MHCP to us.
+Further, find our contact details at the bottom of our webpage.

 Individual sessions are 50 minutes.
 Occasionally we may recommend a longer or shorter session depending on your needs.
 If for any reason the connection drops out during our appointment, we will add this time onto the end of the session, and in extreme cases, we may need to reschedule.

 Absolutely not.
 Consultations are strictly confidential.
-They are not recorded.
+We don’t record them.

 If the consultation is done at a health facility, you’ll be provided with all you need.
 If you are doing it at your home, you’ll need the following:

-Fast reliable internet connection ( minimum 0.8mbps, up/down)
+Fast good internet connection ( minimum 0.8mbps, up/down)

 A device (such as a smartphone, tablet, laptop or computer).

 If you are using a computer, please make sure that it has a webcam and microphone.
-Most modern computers already have this built-in.
+Most modern computers already have this.

 If you are seeing a psychiatrist, they may want to know what medication you are taking.
 Please have a list handy.

 It is up to you.
 You can sit with a friend, support worker or a relative.
-A health professional or an interpreter might also sit in with you.
+A health professional might also sit in with you.

-We ask that you tell the psychiatrist or psychologist you are seeing whether there is someone sitting in with you.
+We ask that you tell the clinician you are seeing whether there is someone sitting in with you.

 Your privacy is very important.
 Any conversation that takes place between you and the clinician will not be audio or video recorded.

-Your psychologist or psychiatrist will take notes of the consultation.
+Your clinician will take notes of the consultation.

 To be brief: